webmeier/learnjs/README.md

 ## Private Community

-Since you pre-ordered Learn JavaScript, you have access to the Slack (the app we're using for the private community) to learn together with your peers.
-To join the slack group, head over to [this link](https://zellwk-slack.herokuapp.com) and fill in your best email.
+Since you pre-ordered Learn JavaScript, you have access to the community to learn together with your peers.
+To join the community, head over to [this link](https://zellwk-slack.herokuapp.com) and fill in your best email.

 You'll get an invitation to join a Slack group. **Once you've signed in, join the #learn-javascript Slack channel**.